s0mnaths/Brain-Tumor-Segmentation/README.md

 ## Deployment 🚀
-The model has been been converted to ONNX format and deployed using Gradio & hosted on Heroku: [Brain MRI Tumor Detection](https://brain-mri-segmentation.herokuapp.com/)
+The model has been converted to ONNX format and deployed using Gradio & hosted on Heroku: [Brain MRI Tumor Detection](https://brain-mri-segmentation.herokuapp.com/)